Civil War for Truth: Academia

 The incident is at the same time funny and terrifying but revealed how corrupted Academia is.
 It might be beyond repair.

 One could ignore what happens in Academia, but unfortunately, it is not

 What Happens in Academia, Stays in Academia.
 Scientific papers are written by scientists that work in Academia.
 Their ideologies will reflect in studies and have real-world consequences.

 Another consequence is that students don’t stay students forever, but are released into the labor market.
 They bring their ideologies into corporations, media, and politics.
-We see this in social media companies and the tech industry which are saturated with progressive-left activists.
-A majority of those companies, like Netflix (99.6%) or Twitter (98.7%) have a left-biased workforce.
+We see this in social media companies and the tech industry, which are saturated with progressive-left activists.
+Most of those companies, like Netflix (99.6%) or Twitter (98.7%) have a left-biased workforce.